 Interest rates for business term loans may be fixed or variable; a fixed rate is set for the life of the loan, whereas a variable rate may fluctuate based on changes to an underlying interest rate index.

-Reasons to Choose a Business Term Loan
+Reasons to Choose a Term Loan

 Term loans are a popular financing option for businesses for several reasons: